konfig-dev/konfig-docs/docs/tutorials/apply-segments.md

 ![Segmentation Step 6](/img/segment-11.png)

 7. Click on the **Select Player Field(s)** form again, select the **last-log-in** segmentation variable, and fill it out.
 Since we're targeting lapsed spenders, I will select **on or before** and **September 10, 2022 12:00 AM UTC**.
-This means I'm targeting players that have both LTV > $1,000 and haven't logged in to the game since Septeber 10, 2022.
+This means I'm targeting players that have both LTV > $1,000 and haven't logged in to the game since September 10, 2022.

 ![Segmentation Step 7](/img/segment-12.png)